 However, this is no encouragement to idleness and passivity, for the Preacher issues a positive order for what God’s people should do with the time God gives them. “…there is nothing better for [covenant] men than to be happy and do good while they live…[to] eat and drink, and find satisfaction in all his toil—this is the gift of God.” (vv.
 12f) God calls His people neither to control time nor to escape time, but to use their time “while they live” to do good.

-Thus, the fruition of God’s faithfulness in time is no reason for slack hands.
-As covenant people, we can work, eat, and be happy with satisfaction that our faithfulness to God in all these things is not vanity, vaporous, or useless.
+The fruition of God’s faithfulness in time, of the seemingly lack thereof, is no reason for slack hands.
+As covenant people, we can work, eat, and be happy with the satisfaction that our faithfulness to God in all these things is not vain, vaporous, or useless.

 The Preacher well knows that the only good God recognizes is that which conforms with His law-word.
 David had certainly recognized his responsibility in this regard, for he confesses, “My times are in your hands….”
 (Ps.
 31:15) In Ps.
 34:1 he adds, “I will extol the Lord at all times….”
 Moreover, the good that David would perform was found in God’s law, for he declares, “My soul is consumed with longing for your law at all times.”
 (Ps.
 119:20) Again, “Blessed are they who maintain justice, who constantly [i.e., at all times] do what is right.”
 (Ps.
 106:3) It is this injunction that was also on Paul’s mind when he wrote, “Be careful, then, how you live—not as unwise but as wise, making the most of every opportunity [i.e., redeeming the time]….”
 (Eph.
 5:15) The covenant people are to live responsibly before God.
 To bolster their confidence in this respect, the Preacher concludes that “everything God does will endure forever.” (v.14)

-The doing good which we are to be satisfied with is none other than the Law of God.
-David, Solomon, and Christ’s wisdom have the same ethical standard of good – the revealed Law-Word.
-Our doing of His will is the doing of God through representation.
+The doing of good, which we are to be satisfied with, is none other than keeping the Law of God.
+David, Solomon, and Christ’s wisdom have the same ethical standard of “good”…the revealed Law-Word.
+Our doing of His will is the activity of God through representation.
 The lawful works of God’s people endure forever.

 God does not give man sovereignty over time, because God wants men to “revere Him.” (v.14) And we can be certain that the works of righteousness we perform, as well as the deeds of wickedness that men do, will be remembered, for “God will call the past to account.” (v.15)